kaytwea/vipa-wedge/README.md

-# vipa-wedge
+# Modelling optical behaviour of VIPAs with nonparallel mirrors
-Modelling monochromatic fringe patterns from VIPAs with nonparallel mirrors
+The virtually-imaged phased array (VIPA) is an etalon with a window.
+It operates as a spectral disperser, like a diffraction grating.